ukparliament/weeknotes.data-search/20/index.md

 ### Excellent customer service badges...

 ...go to Mike for helping some more researchers and students use our data.
 We had a student working on a dissertation who needed debates on Sexual Offences Acts from 1861-2003 which brought us into the realm of data that predates our systems.
 We had a source of these called [Historic Hansard](http://hansard.millbanksystems.com/) that has the data but doesn’t have a sophisticated search function.
 To work around that we leveraged the site: operator that can be used by Google and Bing to allow the user to search the site more easily.
 We also provided advice concerning some of the arcane parliamentary language.
 In this case when searching for debates about an act you should refer to the act as a bill as well, as up until the legislation is passed all debates will refer to the bill rather than the act.
 On a related note - we’ve agreed with our colleagues in the Indexing and Data Management Section of the House of Commons Library to share our communications with external users of Parliamentary data.
-It’s a great way of us learning some of the business knowledge of IDMS and IDMS getting extra information on how external users search Parliamentary materials.
+It’s a great way for us to learn some of the business knowledge of IDMS and for IDMS to get extra information on how external users search Parliamentary materials.

 ### data.parliament migration